 The hospital has an extensive patient education library where patients can get informational materials and watch videos regarding their diagnosis and upcoming procedures.
-There is a MyHealtheVet website for patients to follow VA news, reorder prescriptions and research health topics.
+There is also the MyHealtheVet website for patients to follow VA news, reorder prescriptions and research health topics.

 Our Patient Education Center is staffed by an experienced patient education librarian and program specialist.
 The Patient Education Center contains a large collection of easy-to-read health and wellness books, respected health education newsletters, videos and other materials.
 Private video viewing rooms are available.
-Computers to access the health education website "My HealtheVet" are also available for use.
+Computers to access the health education website MyHealtheVet are also available for use.

 Hours: Monday-Thursday 8:00am-4:30pm, Friday 8:00am-12:00pm

 Location: Minneapolis VA Medical Center, 1st floor, near Outpatient Entrance.